cs107e/cs107e.github.io/labs/lab4/lab.md

 **memmap**

 A crucial part of executing any program is memory management.
-In order to get a sense of how memory gets organized through linking, run
+In order to get a sense of how memory gets organized through linking, run the following line:

     % make main.exe
     arm-none-eabi-ld  -T memmap main.o cstart.o start.o -o main.exe